 Take a moment to view the infographic from Kissmetrics located below this post.
 It breaks down a landing page into its various parts and provides guidelines for the “perfect” page.

 4. Use Incentives

 When creating landing pages, it’s a good idea to include an incentive such as a free ebook, trial offer or bonus.

 It’s not unlike what producers of infomercials do.
 You know the drill: “Order in the next 10 minutes and we’ll send you two Shamwows for the price of one.
 But, wait, there’s more!”

 Whatever incentive you provide should resonate with your audience’s core objectives and needs.
 It may serve as that little something extra (what we refer to in south Louisiana as “lagniappe”) that tips the scales and gets the prospect to take the desired action.

 Well crafted landing pages can be the catalyst that introduces people to your services and products, brings new traffic to your website, generates relevant leads, and converts those leads into new business.

 Keep these four best practices in mind when creating your landing page.
-If you need help, a member of our Internet marketing team would be happy to lend a hand.
+If you do, you'll be sure to create landing pages that will convert.
+And, as always, if you need help, a member of our Internet marketing team would be happy to lend a hand.

 Header image source: Flickr Creative Commons